Nkurumwa/portfolio/README.md

 The IP is all about what I had done since I joined Moringa full time prep class.
 It is written with basic programming skills that I have learned so far.
 ## Setup instructions
   * Click the fork button on the top right corner of the file.
-  * Click the clone or download button to clone my work on personal PC.

 ## Technologies used
 HTML CSS
 ## Contact details.